-9seeds.com Slick genesis-based themes with a business/industry focus.
-Their Dental theme is unique, easily re-branded to suit any service business.
-Note the slick blog area.
+- 9seeds.com Slick themes with a business/industry focus.
+I love their compact Chiropractor theme.
+Unique and clean, easily re-branded to suit any Dentist, Doctor or service-based business.

 As is often the case in life, keeping it simple and focused pays dividends.
 You want to start with a theme and logo that is simple, with minimal special effects, somewhat tailored to the market you are in.